aziontech/azion-samples/templates/upstash-geolocation/README.md

     UPSTASH_REDIS_REST_TOKEN=<value>;
 ```

-Environments for use in the action workflow:
+4. Add the environments for use in the action workflow in the **main.yml** file, included in the **.github/workflows** folder of your repository:

 ```yml
  - name: Create args file